 - Real-time collaboration – With the team member functionality, you can collaborate with your team members in real time.

 - Brand kit – Store your logos, brand colors, and fonts to make your graphics resonate with the brand.

-- Background remover – Delete background from an image from one-click
+- Background remover – Delete the background from an image from one-click

 - Photo effects – Add effects to an image with a click of buttons or customize them

 - Graphics and charts – Present data in graphical form with stunning charts and graphics.

 - Content planner – Events calendar to schedule your events and find exclusive events happening globally.

 - Media library – Find all your images, videos, and audio and use them on all your designs easily.